alexpaul/Algorithms-and-Pseudocode/README.md

 ## Pseudocode

 **Pseudcode** is a non-code way of explaining in "English" your thought process towards solving a problem.
-We use pseudocode, especially in interviews to show the interviewer our clearly defined methodology in solving and getting to a solution for a given problem.
+We use pseudocode, especially in interviews to document to the interviewer our clearly defined methodology in solving and getting to a solution for a given problem.
 The more defined and clear the pseudocode the easier it will be to implement your solution in code.
 Let's go through an example below:

 #### Example: Write a function to find the largest value in an array